JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

    ```
    http://localhost:3000/
    ```
-2. You should see the waypoint planning module.
+2. You should see the waypoint planning module on your browser.

 ---